 This course is taught by Mark Kerzner, who is an expert in Machine Learning and eDiscovery.
 Mark has taught and consulted in law firms and legal technology companies.

-- Attain thorough understanding of popular machine learning algorithms, their applicability, and limitations
+- Attain a thorough understanding of popular machine learning algorithms, their applicability, and limitations

 - Practice the application of these methods with the tools of choice